garyyu/docs/Monetary-Policy.md

-Currently, *a new grin is emitted every second*, and it's likely to stay that way forever, meaning that the supply stays constant.
+Currently, *a new grin is emitted every second*, and it's likely to stay that way forever, meaning that the supply stays rate stays constant.
 Why?
 Consider the following points.

 ## It's very close to Bitcoin in the first decade